 With smart energy management, you can also capture and store generation surplus during low-demand periods, distributing the stored energy to chargers or back to the grid to help meet peak demand.
 Together these capabilities can flatten the demand curve and help a location reduce maximum capacity and costs.

 Private and fleet EV drivers want to charge anywhere – at the driver’s home, including multi-dwelling units like apartments and condos, workplace, depot, on the road, at a retail host – at any time.
-They want chargers to always be available and simple to use.
+They want chargers to be easy to find, always available, and simple to use.
 EV drivers require complete transparency, with real-time information about charger availability as well as clarity about peak and non-peak pricing.
 With smart EV charging drivers can save money and optimize the total cost of operating an EV.

 The key for a seamless charging experience is an easy-to-use mobile application.
 It can locate smart chargers inside and outside of the fleet or commercial operators’ network, with real-time charger availability and roaming support information, identify nearby points of interest, support reserve-ahead capability, and offer route planning and navigation.
-EV charging app can also track transactions, manage payment methods and provide detailed information on billing plans.
+EV charging apps can also track transactions, manage payment methods and provide detailed information on billing plans.